MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/1-drive-value-operate-my-service.md

 not possible to manage the rollout of Teams updates to your users, therefore it’s critically important to manage change through effective communication, training, and adoption programs.
-If your users are aware of the change, educated about the benefits, and empowered to leverage the new capabilities – they’ll be able to adapt more quickly and welcome the change.
+If your users are aware of the change, educated about the benefits, and empowered to leverage the new capabilities&mdash;they’ll be able to adapt more quickly and welcome the change.

 ### Monitoring for change